-Life in Port Dickson centers on the beaches, especially Blue Lagoon and Teluk Kemang.
-This is where most of the accommodation in Port Dickson is found, ranging from large, all-inclusive resorts to private bungalows with their quiet slice of the coast.
-Activities on the beach include snorkeling, water-skiing, windsurfing and, of course, swimming.
+Life in Port Dickson, or 'PD' to locals, centers on the beaches, especially Teluk Kemang and Blue Lagoon, which provides breathtaking views of the surrounding green landscape and the open sea.
+This is where most of the accommodation in Port Dickson is found, ranging from large, all-inclusive resorts to private bungalows and villas.
+Beach activities include snorkeling, water-skiing, windsurfing and, of course, swimming.
 It's also possible to charter a boat from the yacht club and spend a day exploring more remote portions of the coastline.

-Getting here is relatively easy since Kuala Lumpur is only an hour's drive away.
-These resorts are a popular weekend retreat for locals, but the atmosphere is relatively quiet mid-week.
+With Kuala Lumpur only an hour's drive away, the area is a popular weekend retreat for locals, but the atmosphere is relatively quiet mid-week.
 A regular ferry service connects to and from Sumatra.